Table of Contents

 What Kind of Plastic is Delrin?

-Delrin is the trademark name for a series of acetal resins which are semi-crystalline thermoplastic polymers which are also known by the abbreviation POM or polyoxymethylene.
+Delrin is the trademark name for a series of acetal resins which are semi-crystalline thermoplastic polymers also known by the abbreviation POM or polyoxymethylene.

 It’s a general-purpose engineering thermoplastic.
 That means, it’s commonly used for parts that need to be very rigid, while also having low surface friction and good dimensional stability.
 Additionally, it has the ability to keep its shape and dimensions despite being exposed to changes in temperature and humidity.